trinerye/visual_analytics_2024/assignment_3/readme.md

 ## About

-This project uses transfer learning with the pre-trained ``VGG16`` model to classify images from the ``Tobacco3482`` dataset, comprising scanned black-and-white images across ten classes.
+This project uses transfer learning with the pre-trained ``VGG16`` model to classify images from the ``Tobacco3482`` dataset, which consists of  scanned black-and-white images across ten classes.
 Additionally, the ``ImageDataGenerator`` from ``tensorflow`` augments the data due to the small size of some classes in the Tobacco3482 dataset.

-However, before classification, the dataset is split into a train-and-test set using ``scikit-learn``, and the model is modified by removing its existing classification layers and adding custom layers using tensorflow, compiling the layers, and adding labels for the different categories.
+Before classification, the dataset is split into a train-and-test set using ``scikit-learn``, and the existing classification layers of the model are removed, instead adding custom layers using tensorflow, compiling the layers, and adding labels for the different categories.

 The ``src`` directory contains two scripts:

--  **transfer_learning.py:** Trains the CNN and generates a classification report.
+-  **transfer_learning.py:** Adds new classification layers to the VGG16 model, trains it on the Tobacco3482 dataset, and generates a classification report.

-- **plotting_tools.py:** Plots the loss curve.
+- **plotting_tools.py:** Plots the loss- and accuracy curve, which visualizes how well the  model learns during training

 ### Data

-Download the [Tobacco3482](https://www.kaggle.com/datasets/patrickaudriaz/tobacco3482jpg) dataset from Kaggle and save it in the ``in`` directory.
+Sign in to Kaggle and download the [Tobacco3482](https://www.kaggle.com/datasets/patrickaudriaz/tobacco3482jpg) dataset.
+Rename the folder to ``Tobacco3482`` and save it in the ``in`` directory.
 However, the download contains a second Tobacco3482 directory within it, so be sure to remove that before running the code to prevent errors.

 ### Model

-*The VGG16 model architecture without the classification layers*
+The VGG16 model architecture without the classification layers.

 | Parameter      | Value        | Type |
 |----------------|--------------|------|